Wiladams/svgandme/docs/README.md

 - Animation  - Very runtime specific, not likely to ever be included
 - Filters    - will depend on future blend2d support
 - Path based clipping - will depend on future blend2d support

+## Notes
+- A potential embedded javascript - https://mujs.com/
+- Maybe support Lua as a scripting language